 - The Prestige ranges from 2.4 to 6.5 J/cm².

 The Tria 4X is the strongest of all home-use light energy hair removal devices.
-Based on the acknowledgement the stronger intensity the better your results, it follows that the Tria 4X promises the best results of all home-use laser and IPL hair removal systems.
+Based on the acknowledgement the stronger intensity the better your results, it follows that the Tria 4X promises the longest-lasting results of all home-use laser and IPL hair removal systems.
 This means, although you’ll need top-up sessions, you’ll likely need fewer or much less frequently overall .

 Sounds great!
 Loads of people choose the Tria 4X over any IPL hair removal systems because it’s more powerful.
 They want the best possible results in the shortest time.